bookofproofs/bookofproofs.github.io/_sources/history/18th-century/lefebure.md

 * The treatise on Descriptive geometry, by Mr Lefébure de Fourcy has, therefore, been selected, and the following pages are, for the most part, translated from it.
 * Lefébure's text was very popular and in 1881 the eighth edition of the book was published.
 * By 1858 a seventh edition of Éléments de trigonométrie Ⓣ(Elements of trigonometry) was in print while Leçons d'algèbre Ⓣ(Algebra lessons), much revised over the years, was in its tenth edition in 1893.
-* good ordering of materials, elegant methods, and clarity of style.
 * However, other have criticised them for being "totally devoid of original ideas."
 It would be tempting to believe that their popularity might have come from the fact that many students trying to gain entry to top education institutions had to be examined by Lefébure.
 * However, the popularity of these texts continued long after Lefébure ceased being an examiner.
 * As an examiner, Lefébure had a reputation which made the candidates extremely fearful.